awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

                     });

-                    // If you do not want to attach a listener and poll for the data
+                    // If you prefer to poll for the data, instead of attaching a
-                    // from the observer, you can check for the state and the progress
-                    // in the observer.
-                    if (TransferState.COMPLETED == uploadObserver.getState()) {
+                    // listener, check for the state and progress in the observer. if (TransferState.COMPLETED == uploadObserver.getState()) {
                         // Handle a completed upload.
                     }

                     Log.d("YourActivity", "Bytes Transferrred: " + uploadObserver.getBytesTransferred());
                     Log.d("YourActivity", "Bytes Total: " + uploadObserver.getBytesTotal());
                 }
             }

    iOS - Swift